gdh1995/vimium-c/README.md

   * the stored data of local marks is not compatible with Vimium any more
 * completely fix Vomnibar flickering on showing and hiding
 * **WARNING**: add a version limit to the preferred Vomnibar page
-  * please use `<html data-version="1.61">` to tell Vimium++ the page's version
+  * please use `<html data-version="1.61">` to tell Vimium C the page's version
   * if your custom page has no such a tag, it will be replaced with the inner one at run time
   * its styles have changed a lot, so old pages need comparison and updates before adding version attribute
 * loosen limits on URL format validation: accept unknown 3-char TLDs in more cases
   * now "http://example.aab" is valid, although "example.aab" is usually not (unless it has occurred in history)
-* allow "custom key mappings" to override Vimium++'s default mappings without an error message
+* allow "custom key mappings" to override Vimium C's default mappings without an error message
 * LinkHints supports a new mode "Open multiple links in current tab" and `f-<Alt>-<Shift>` will activate it
 * add a new shortcut `vimium://status <toggle | enable | disable | reset>`
     to enforce a new status on the current tab
   * you may use it on Vomnibar / Chrome Omnibox
   * the popup page has an improved UI and you may also use new buttons on it to do so
-* Vimium++ now tries its best to re-enable key mappings on some special child iframes using `document.open`
+* Vimium C now tries its best to re-enable key mappings on some special child iframes using `document.open`
-  * if the whole page is reopened, Vimium++ can not know it directly, so please eval the new `vimium://status enable` URL to enforce a new "enabled" status
+  * if the whole page is reopened, Vimium C can not know it directly, so please eval the new `vimium://status enable` URL to enforce a new "enabled" status
-* improved performance: now Vimium++ UI shows faster for the first command on a page
+* improved performance: now Vimium C UI shows faster for the first command on a page

 # Building